mainsail-crew/docs/development/localization.md

 2. Create/Update translations using [VSCode](https://code.visualstudio.com/) and [i18n Ally](https://github.com/lokalise/i18n-ally).

-If you have a finished translation file, you can make a [PR (pull request)](https://github.com/mainsail-crew/mainsail/pulls) on github or create an [issue](https://github.com/mainsail-crew/mainsail/issues) on Github and attach the translation.
+If you have a finished translation file, you can make a [PR (pull request)](https://github.com/mainsail-crew/mainsail/pulls) on Github or create an [issue](https://github.com/mainsail-crew/mainsail/issues) on Github and attach the translation.

 ## Testing